laurentbarraud/Recipe-Writer/README.md

 </p>

 ### Features

-- Search recipes by keywords based on title
+- 🔍 Search recipes by keywords based on title
-- Search by ingredients (up to 3 different)
+- 🥕 Search by ingredients (up to 3 different)
-- Rate each recipe from 1 to 3 stars
+- ⭐ Rate each recipe from 1 to 3 stars
-- Automatic adjustment of ingredient quantities according to the number of servings
+- ⚖️ Automatic adjustment of ingredient quantities according to the number of servings
-- Ingredient inventory sorted by type in different tabs
+- 🧊 Ingredient inventory sorted by type in different tabs
-- Jar icon indicates whether all ingredients are available for the currently displayed recipe
+- 🍯 Jar icon indicates whether all ingredients are available for the currently displayed recipe
-- Weekly meal planner with drag and drop to assign meals to a day
+- 📅 Weekly meal planner with drag and drop to assign meals to a day
-- When a planned meal has been cooked, a button allows you to deduct the used ingredient quantities from the inventory.
+- ➖ When a planned meal has been cooked, a button allows you to deduct the used ingredient quantities from the inventory
 ### How to Run

 - Clone the repository